Reuters postpones website paywall amid Refinitiv dispute

-Reuters, a unit of Thomson Reuters Corp, had been planning to start charging for news on Reuters.com from June 1.
+Reuters, a unit of Thomson Reuters Corp (TRI.TO), had been planning to start charging for news on Reuters.com from June 1.
 It was not immediately clear how long the delay would last.

 In a staff meeting on Thursday, Reuters Editor-in-Chief Alessandra Galloni confirmed that the news agency had paused the launch of the website paywall as well as the introduction of a new legal news section on the website, while discussions with Refinitiv to resolve the dispute were ongoing.